Meet past months’

 “Hi, I’m Piera, I am a teacher and I’ve been knowing Venice since a lifetime.
 I used to visit since a very young age, not as a tourist but as passionate.
 Of photography, of theater, of music.
 I arrived by train, after work, with friends.
 And returned home late at night.

-We went to the Malibran, the Goldoni, to watch Lindsay Kemp, for Carolyn Carlson, Pina Bausch, Valentina Cortese, Carla Fracci … Venice was not only a magnificent city, it was a place of culture, ideas.
+We used to go the Malibran and the Goldoni theatres, to watch Lindsay Kemp, for Carolyn Carlson, Pina Bausch, Valentina Cortese, Carla Fracci … Venice was not only a magnificent city, it was a place of culture, ideas.

 Some notes about past months’ awarded pics in this edition